nicolashainaux/mathmaker/docs/include/detailed_version.rst

     (dev0) $ python3 setup.py tox

 Be sure you have different versions of python installed correctly on your computer before starting this.
 The missing versions will be skipped anyway.
-Note that it is not a purpose of ``mathmaker`` to run under a lot of python versions (several python3 versions are OK, but no support for python2 is planned, unless someone really wants to do that).
+Note that it is not a purpose of ``mathmaker`` to run under a lot of python versions (several python3 versions are OK, but no support for python2.7 is planned and that would be a waste of time since in 2020 python2.7 will not be developped anymore).

 .. _logging_debugging: